How beacons and proximity marketing sets small businesses apart from competition

 With beacons, you can send instant notifications of any relevant information directly to a customer’s smartphone when they are near your location.
 The customer doesn’t have to do anything, they simply are doing what they normally do – using their phone for finding routes, offers online, information about a product etc. That’s when they get a message from you, promoting an exclusive offer or new item that they are interested in.

 Creating a powerful beacon campaign using Beaconstac is easy and quick.
 Learn how to do it.

 Enhance in-store shopping experience

 Enhancing in-store experience not only impresses your customer one time but also wins him for the longest time.
 Needless to say, it only contributes more to your sale numbers!
 Here are few things you could do to boost up the in-store shopping experience –

-- Offer rewards for completing tasks – maybe take a picture with a new product and share socially
+Offer rewards for completing tasks – maybe take a picture of a new product and share socially

 Leverage beacons to out-tech the competition

 Beacons are a revolutionary way of competing with the large retailers.
 Typically, technologies like beacon are something only larger retailers could afford or at least that is what the perception is today.
 Your ability to use them helps level the playing field.